 - Place the two pom-poms and the loop on the INSIDE of the finished stocking body at the back side seam (the side seam in line with the stocking’s heel).
 The ends of the pom hangers and the raw ends of the hook loop should be flush with the top raw edge of the stocking; remember, the poms are hanging down to the inside of the stocking.
 Place the pom-pom ends on one side of the seam and the hook loop ends on the other side.
-Machine baste very close to the edge, approximately ⅛”, to secure all the ends.
+Machine or hand baste very close to the edge, approximately ⅛”, to secure all the ends.

 - Set the stocking body aside.

 - Find the two outside cuff pieces and the two lining cuff pieces.

 - Place the two lining pieces right sides together, aligning the raw edges on all sides.
 Pin together along both the long and short sides.